-Remuneration and Nomination Committee
+Remuneration and Nominations Committee

-Following the governance review in January 2018, the Board determined that a Nominations and Review Committee should be re-constituted to review the balance and effectiveness of the Board, including the appointment of new Trustees to the Board.
-The Remuneration and Nominations Committee is also responsible for the appointment and remuneration of the executive management team of the Charity.
-The Remuneration and Nominations Committee approved the appointment of Ms Jane Fisher to the Board in September.
+The Remuneration and Nominations Committee was reprised in 2018 to oversee the balance and effectiveness of the Board, including the appointment of new Trustees.
+The Remuneration and Nominations Committee is also responsible for the remuneration of the executive management team of the Charity.
+In July of this year, the Remuneration and Nominations Committee recommended the appointment of Mr Tom Walker to the Board.